 Don't despair: You're not alone.
 And you've still got options.

 If you come up empty-handed, it may be worth trying again later on for a retention offer – but probably not.
-Unless if you called well ahead of your card renewal date, the odds that a retention offer will become available on a second (or third) try are slim.
+Unless you called well ahead of your card renewal date, the odds that a retention offer will become available on a second (or third) try are slim.

 If you were never serious about canceling your credit card … well, your bluff failed.
 Better luck next year.
 But if you're still considering canceling the card, there are some important questions to ask yourself.